mypaint/mypaint/README_WINDOWS.md

 Thanks to everyone maintaining [MINGW-packages][2] for giving us a great open platform to build against!

-To install MyPaint's dependencies, start MSYS2's MINGW32 or MINGW64
+To install MyPaint's dependencies, start MSYS2's **MINGW32** or **MINGW64** shell.
-shell.
-There's a script for installing the dependency packages in the windows folder of the source tree:
+There's a script for installing the dependency packages in the `windows/` folder of the source tree:

     cd /usr/src/mypaint
     windows/install-msys2-deps.sh